 Funding has now been secured for the provision of off-road hardstanding and crossovers to parts of Goodyear Avenue and Low Hill Crescent adjacent to the schools to address health and safety concerns.
-The programme is due to start later this year.
+The programme started at the end of 2019.

 Our vision is at the heart of the service we provide to our tenants, we work to a clear set of values.